-China in the Pacific and Indian Oceans
+China in the Pacific and Indian oceans

 Soldiers of the Chinese PLA